 The island of Rottnest near Perth, Australia is the primary home of the quokka, a type of marsupial.
-Standing at about one meter (3 ft.) tall, quokkas are covered with short, coarse brown-grey fur.
-They have small, rounded ears, and a black nose.
+Quokkas have round, compact bodies that are 40-54 cm (16-21 in.) in length.
+They are covered with short, coarse brown-grey fur and have small rounded ears and a black nose.

 An early Dutch visitor to the island, Willem de Vlamingh, mistook the marsupials for large rats when he arrived in 1696.
 He named the island “Rattennest” (Dutch for “Rat’s Nest”), which was later adapted to Rottnest.